jhen0409/remotedev-rn-debugger/README.md

 $ remotedev-debugger-replace
 ```

 It will replace `./node_modules/react-native/local-cli/server/util/debugger.html`.
-We recommend add to `postinstall` task.
+We recommend add to `postinstall` task. (you can reference [this example](https://github.com/jhen0409/react-native-boilerplate/blob/master/postinstall.sh))

 ## License